Summer Sun And Heat Safety

-Stay aware of how the heat is working with your body’s system Watch how the heat affects your children and help them to recognize when they have had enough and need a break. https://www.nrdc.org/stories/how-find-relief-during-summer-heat-waves-city?
+Stay aware of how the heat is working with your body’s system Watch how the heat affects your children and help them to recognize when they have had enough and need a break.
+This link can give you some ideas bout managing heat better. https://www.nrdc.org/stories/how-find-relief-during-summer-heat-waves-city?

 A few minutes sitting in the shade can help keep your youngster performing better and playing longer in any kind of ball game..